 - May have relapses; better clinical course if tumor is present and removed

-- Tumors found more frequently in females of childbearing age – usually ovarian teratoma
+- Tumors found more frequently in females of childbearing age: usually ovarian teratoma

 ARUP Laboratory Tests

-Confirm diagnosis of anti-N-methyl-D-aspartate receptor (anti-NMDAR) encephalitis
+Confirm diagnosis of anti-NMDA receptor encephalitis

 May be used in monitoring treatment response in individuals who are antibody positive